 What it is about power?
 The lust for power is often fed by power itself – and even more if that power is taken away.

-In October 1549, Edward Seymour, fearing he was losing control, pulled a move that could have been copied out of his crazy younger brother’s playbook: he basically kidnapped his royal nephew and brought him to Windsor Castle “for safety’s sake.”
+In October 1549, Edward Seymour, fearing he was losing control, pulled a move that could have been copied out of his crazy younger brother’s playbook: he basically kidnapped his royal nephew and brought him to Windsor Castle “for safety’s sake” (I wrote about it here if you want to read more).
 He was quickly accused of treason and apprehended – but escaped the trap.
-John Dudley, then Earl of Warwick, quickly assumed control, immediately becoming Lord President of the Council (then in October 1551 he was raised to the Dukedom of Northumberland).
+John Dudley, then Earl of Warwick, quickly assumed control, immediately becoming Lord President of the Council (then raised to the Dukedom of Northumberland in October 1551).

 Despite Dudley’s relative kindness (Somerset’s release in the first place, his return to the Privy Council and Privy Chamber, a match between their kids…), Somerset missed his lost power and started to plan a coup.
 Rumors flew that he planned a “banquet massacre” that would assault the members of the Council and kill Dudley; he did later admit to “contemplating” Dudley’s arrest and execution.
 There would be no more mercy for Edward Seymour.